Page last updated: 20 July 2025

 How many people visit the Parthenon every year?

-- In 2022, Acropolis welcomed 3 million visitors.
-The number of tourists went up by 80% from June to July compared to 2019 of the same period.1
+- In 2022, the Acropolis welcomed 2.38 million visitors.
+The number of tourists increased by 80% during June and July compared to the same period in 2019.1

-- Acropolis welcomed 1.2 million visitors in 20212 during the coronavirus pandemic and 3.5 million visitors in 2019 before the coronavirus pandemic.3
+- The Acropolis welcomed 1.2 million visitors in 2021 during the coronavirus pandemic and 3.5 million visitors in 2019 before the coronavirus pandemic

 How much do visitors spend visiting the Parthenon every year?